McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 weight = 27
 +++

-The theme comes with a reasonably configured topbar.
+The theme comes with a reasonably configured top bar.

 ![Topbar on mobile devices](topbar-closed.png)

 Nevertheless, your requirements may differ from this configuration.
-Luckily the theme got you covered as the themebar, its buttons and the functionality behind these buttons is fully configurable by you.
+Luckily the theme got you covered as the theme bar, its buttons and the functionality behind these buttons is fully configurable by you.

 {{% notice tip %}}
 All mentioned file names below can be clicked and show you the implementation for a better understanding.